jpodwys/cache-service/README.md

 # cache-service

-A multi-tiered caching solution for node.
+A tiered caching solution for node.

+If you are upgrading to 1.0.0, please see the [Breaking Change in 1.0.0](breaking-change-in-1.0.0) section.

 If you use superagent from node, check out [superagent-cache](https://github.com/jpodwys/superagent-cache) to get superagent queries with cache-service built right in.